What Is a Plumbing Trap?

 - This type of trap is utilized with the Orissa pattern Indian water closet.

-- P traps are made of either UPV sheets or cast iron.
+- P traps, one of the types of trap in plumbing, are made of either UPV sheets or cast iron sink material.

 - P traps also have a water seal which prevents sewer gases from entering.